If you’re considering trading forex and CFDs, you will need to find a broker who specializes in offering you access to these products.

 For the Pro account, the minimum spread is 0.1, while the average spread for the EUR/USD is 0.43.

-Fortunately, XTB Online Trading doesn’t charge any fees for depositing and withdrawing funds.
+Fortunately, XTB Online Trading doesn’t charge any fees for depositing funds.
+There are also no XTB withdrawal fees.

 It actually charges a €10 fee if you don’t deposit at least once per 90 days.
 This is called an inactivity fee and it’s the only non-trading fee that the broker charges.